Quantum Fluctuation Theorem for Arbitrary Measurement and Feedback Schemes

+Our results, which may be applied to discrete and continuous feedback, circumvent the above-mentioned shortcomings: (i) the coarse-grained entropy depends only on the measurement outcomes and can therefore be experimentally sampled. (ii) Our findings are derived using the most general descriptions for measurements (POVMs) and system dynamics (unitary evolution of system and environment), making them applicable to both Markovian and non-Markovian scenarios. (iii) The coarse-grained entropy does not diverge (except for diverging entropy production, when FTs break down in general).
+As such, $\langle \sigma_{\rm cg} \rangle$ provides a useful bound on $\langle \sigma \rangle$, even when $\langle I_{\rm te} \rangle$ diverges.
+To illustrate this, we numerically investigate a continuous measurement of a qubit [see Fig.~\ref{fig:ContinuousToyModel} ~(b)].

+Finally, we note that deriving our quantum FT with coarse-grained entropy does not require any fictitious measurements before and after measurements, which are necessary to extend the mutual information to the quantum-classical transfer entropy for quantum systems~\cite{SM} as a result of the measurement backaction.

+Our work thus provides an experimentally testable FT and second law, valid for open quantum systems under arbitrary continuous and discrete measurement and feedback schemes.

+\emph{General measurement and feedback scheme--} In contrast to classical systems, where FTs in the presence of measurement and feedback can be derived using conditional probabilities and Bayes theorem \cite{Sagawa_2012,Potts_2018}, the invasive role of measurements in quantum theory requires us to consider a more explicit model.
+Remarkably, we nevertheless find a detailed FT that has the same form as in the classical regime \cite{Potts_2018}.

-\emph{General measurement and feedback scheme.} We consider an open quantum system that may exchange energy with a reservoir at an inverse temperature $\beta$.
+We consider an open quantum system that may exchange energy with a reservoir at an inverse temperature $\beta$.
 At times $t_n$, the system is being measured and the outcome $y_n$ is obtained.
 The system and reservoir together are described by a density matrix $\hat{\varrho}^{Y_n}_t$, conditioned on all previous measurement outcomes $Y_n \equiv \{y_1, y_2, ... , y_n \}$, with $t_n<t<t_{n+1}$.
 The measurements are modeled by POVMs~\cite{nielsen2010quantum, wiseman2010quantum, jacobs_2006} and update the state according to

 where $P[y_n|Y_{n-1}] = \text{Tr} \{ \hat{M}^{\dagger}_{n}(y_n) \hat{M}_{n}(y_n) \hat{\varrho}^{Y_{n-1}}_{t_n} \}$ and $\hat{M}_{n}(y_n)$ is the Kraus operator corresponding to obtaining outcome $y_n$ in the measurement at $t_n$.
 The set of Kraus operators fulfils the relation $\sum_{y} \hat{M}^{\dagger}_n(y) \hat{M}_n(y) = \hat{I} $, where $\hat{I}$ is the identity operator.